Home

 A good club app should handle invites, recurring groups, and player history so each event builds on the last one.

-That matters for leagues and recurring community tables where organizers want more than a one-off result screenshot.
+That matters for leagues and community tables where organizers need more than a one-off result screenshot.

 Club invites and member tracking.